smorad/um_cisc_7026/lecture_02_linear_regression.typ

 #v(2em)

-A function $f$ maps a real number to an integer #pause
+This function $f$ maps a real number to an integer #pause

 *Question:* What functions could $f$ be? #pause